Red Line (Dubai Metro): Services

+On 1 September 2025, the RTA announced the introduction of a new peak-hour service between Centrepoint and Al Fardan Exchange, to ease congestion.
+These services will terminate in the middle platform at Al Fardan Exchange.

-Station naming
+Commercial station branding naming

 The Dubai Roads and Transport Authority (RTA) has benefited significantly from businesses along the routes of the Red and Green lines sponsoring nearby stations.
 The naming initiative has so far generated over Dh2 billion in revenue for the RTA.
 On average, each station has brought in Dh90-100 million.

 On 13 May 2010, it was announced that Al Quoz station, which opened on 15 May, would be named Noor Islamic Bank.
 This announcement that Noor Islamic Bank won the right to name Al Quoz Station for a period of ten years was made in the presence of the bank's representatives at the RTA headquarters in Dubai.
-Moreover, several other stations on the Red Line have been named after local and international corporate giants, including, Emirates Airlines, GGICO, Abu Dhabi Commercial Bank (Al Karama), First Abu Dhabi Bank, Sharaf DG, Nakheel, DAMAC Properties (Dubai Marina), Danube (Jebel Ali Industrial) and Mashreq.
+Moreover, several other stations on the Red Line have been named after local and international corporate giants, including, Emirates Airlines, GGICO, Abu Dhabi Commercial Bank (Al Karama), First Abu Dhabi Bank, Sharaf DG, Nakheel Properties, DAMAC Properties (Dubai Marina), Danube (Jebel Ali Industrial) and Mashreq.

-On 4 August 2021, the Red Line metro stations of Al Rashidiya (R11) and Al Jafiliya (R21), were renamed as 'Centrepoint' (from Rashidiya) and 'Max Fashion' (from Jafiliya).

-In the future, after the six-month run of Expo 2020, the Expo 2020 station (76) will be renamed as Expo City Dubai after the planned development for the Expo 2020 site.